 The Food Safety Modernization Act (FSMA) aims to ensure the U.S. food supply is safe by shifting the focus from responding to contamination to preventing it.
 The FDA recently proposed two major rules for the Act regarding preventive controls in human food and produce safety.
 While the Act focuses on farms and processors, its benefit filters down to restaurants and supermarkets in the form of potentially improving the safety of meat and other foodstuffs moving through the food chain, says Sarah Klein, senior staff attorney for the Center for Science in the Public Interest’s Food Safety Program.
-Other standards also are being upgraded, including the American National Standard for Bakery Equipment Sanitation Requirements (see sidebar).
+Other standards also are being upgraded, including the American National Standard for Bakery Equipment Sanitation Requirements (see sidebar at end of article).

 Sanitation in Food

 There are three main types of hazards or contaminants that can cause unsafe food: Biological, chemical, and physical.
 Biological includes microorganisms; chemical includes cleaning solvents and pest control; and physical means hair, dirt, or other matter.